Julian Harris, MD, MBA

 Before joining Cigna, Dr. Harris served as an adviser to Google Ventures (GV), focused on tech-enabled health care services.
 Prior to GV, he led the healthcare team in the White House Office of Management and Budget (OMB).
 As the federal government's Chief Health Care Finance Official, he oversaw $1 trillion in spending and provided management and policy oversight for a range of programs, including Medicare, Medicaid, and the Center for Medicare & Medicaid Innovation.
 During Harris' time at OMB, the Centers for Medicare & Medicaid Services and the CMS Innovation Center greatly accelerated the development and implementation of value-based care programs focused on improving quality and reducing costs.

 Dr. Harris trained in internal medicine and primary care at Brigham and Women's Hospital and served on the clinical faculty at Harvard Medical School.
 He practiced as a hospitalist at Cambridge Health Alliance and worked as a clinical consultant at Best Doctors, an expert second opinion service.
 Dr. Harris graduated summa cum laude with a Bachelor of Arts in Health Policy and Medical Ethics from Duke University.
 He is also a graduate of the Wharton School of Business and the Perelman School of Medicine at the University of Pennsylvania School of Medicine, where he serves as an adjunct professor.
-Dr. Harris is an in vestment partner on the health care services and technology team at Deerfield.
+In addition, Dr. Harris is an Operating Partner at Deerfield.

-In his free time, he likes to find new places to hike and kayak with his family.
-He also enjoys teaching him self how to play the piano.
+In his free time, he loves to find new places to hike, bike and kayak with his family.
+He also enjoys teaching himself how to play the piano.
 While still several years away from being able to attempt a concerto, he loves to listen to them and dream.